atnguyen01/BCI-GAME/README.md

 - Run (green triangle): Remote Machine

 Next, go to Project -> Properties, then Configuration Properties -> Debugging.
 Enter the HoloLens IP address, which you can obtain by asking the HoloLens “what is my IP address,” click “OK,” and run by going to Debug -> Start Without Debugging.
 If your device has not paired with the HoloLens before, Visual Studio will ask for a PIN code, which you can get from the HoloLens by going to Settings -> Update & Security -> For Developers and clicking “Pair.”
 Enter the PIN into Visual Studio.
-Once Visual Studio is done deploying, MRTK fNIRS should automatically open.
+Once Visual Studio is done deploying, MRTK-fNIRS should be installed on your HoloLens and automatically open.